spaceitup/checkout-android/README.rst

 1. InteractionCode is PROCEED - the PaymentResult contains an OperationResult with detailed information about the operation.

-2. InteractionCode is ABORT and InteractionReason is DUPLICATE_OPERATION, this means that a previous operation on the same List has already been performed.
+2. InteractionCode is ABORT and InteractionReason is DUPLICATE_OPERATION, this means that a previous operation on the same list has already been performed.
 This may happen if there was a network error during the first operation and the Android SDK was unable to receive a proper response from the Payment API.

 Cancelled
 ---------